 - Add metadata to downstream systems

-The Custom incident description field allows you to use a general template structure that, when an incident is generated, substitutes the generic sections with specific values.
+The Description template field allows you to use a general template structure that, when an incident is generated, substitutes the generic sections with specific values.
 For example, let's say you used this in a description:

 An incident resulting from this condition would fill in the details and you'd receive a notification like this: